Blog Carnival #23: Vintage Dinosaur Art, Funding Cuts, Pteranodons and More…

 How Many Dinosaurs Could Live in Central Park?
-Finally, Bob’s Dinosaur Blog has
+Finally, Bob’s Dinosaur Blog has the answer.

 When Humans and Dinosaurs Walked the Earth: ART Evolved presents an illustrated guide to the various categories of “paleo-fiction” plot devices that bring humans and dinosaurs together: Lost Worlds, Cryptozoologic, Time Travel, Scientific Resurrection, Radioactive Resurrection, Fantasy, Hyper-Evolved Dinosaurs, Anthropomorphized and Cave People.
 (In my opinion, the list overlooked three other fictional genres: Extraterrestrial Dinosaurs, Robotic Dinosaurs and Intelligent Design.)